tc39/proposal-shadowrealm/explainer.md

 Each Realm's [Global Object](https://tc39.es/ecma262/#sec-ordinary-object) is an [Ordinary Object](https://tc39.es/ecma262/#sec-ordinary-object).
 It does not require exotic internals or new primitives.

-Instances of Realms and their Global Objects are not detachable if compared to iframes, and have their lifeline coupled to their incubator Realm.
-They are not expected to be kept alive
+Instances of Realm Objects and their Global Objects are not detachable.
+They have a lifeline to their incubator Realm.
+Instead, they work as a group, sharing the settings of their incubator Realm.
+In other words, they act as encapsulation boundaries, they are analogous to a closure or a private field.

 ![](assets/detachable-realms.png)